 Inspired by the writings of Richard Jefferies and W H Hudson.

 Mostly all my own words some of which have appeared in previous posts but pulled together as one here, except the following phrases (italicised) ... which were written by Martin Smith blogging as Foxxmetamatic, in his Diary of Hut Wood - https://hutwooddiaryblog.wordpress.com/ - and used with his permission.

 If you like birds and woods this is a great blog to follow ...

-The header image is of a painting by Deb Anderson - a 12"x12" oil on board painting of the Night Sky and the Seven Sisters ...
+The featured image is of a painting by Deb Anderson - a 12"x12" oil on board painting of the Night Sky and the Seven Sisters ...
 She does beautiful paintings so her blog is well worth a browse - I especially like her night sky ones, landscapes and plants.